View courses in

 MET HI 286: Science and Medicine Go to War

 Science and medicine played key roles in helping warfare shape the social and political fabric of the modern world.
 While war played a critical role in advancing science and medicine, they in turn serviced the demands of societies at war.
 This course situates science and medicine within broader themes in the social, cultural, and political history of warfare.
 It takes a flexible case study approach including a range of topics from the development of gun powder, the treatments for PTSD, the discovery of penicillin and the atomic bomb.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Global Citizenship and Intercultural Literacy, Historical Consciousness, Critical Thinking.

 Immigration has made and is remaking America.
 All Americans, or their ancestors, were at one time immigrants.
 This course provides a historical survey of this immigration.
 The first half of the course explores eighteenth- and nineteenth-century immigration movements; the second half focuses on the twentieth century.

-MET HI 371: History of African Americans
+MET HI 349: The History of International Relations

 MET HI 373: History of Boston

 The foundations, development, and "fate" of Boston since the colonial period.
 Explores the architecture, geography, social structure, and economic development of the city, as well as political changes.

 This course deals with international films about revolution and war, their origins, social consequences, and legacies.
 It considers films from and about Japan, Africa, India, the Americas and Europe.
 It explores "the angle of vision" problem in history: who should we trust more, eye-witness accounts, great film recreations, novelists, or traditional historians?
 Who gets us closest to the "truth" of the human experience and condition?